Otros Ejercicios

 Completa los huecos, después pulsa el botón Score para chequear tus respuestas

-a cane that he twirled around his diamond finger
+With a that he twirled around his diamond ring finger

 And the cops were called in and his weapon took from him